DeclanWJ/AI-Final-Project/README.md

     + There should then be some epsilon, meaning a random chance to not go to the seemingly optimal solution but explore a different close tree.
     + By going to a random tree, the agent learns the value of that action.
 Is it going to be the new optimal action?
 Or is it not worth it?
     + How many runs do we need?
 5, 10, 50, 100? -> Is there a limit, and does OSBOT stop you from running that many times.

+Meeting #5 (4/16/2021)

+Progress:
+  + Even more problems with getting OS BOT working on Declan's computer.
+Keeps giving us trouble when trying to set up java, not sure why.
+  + Started implementing Q-learning into the wood cutting agent
+  + Base file = agent class (Woodcutter, fishing, mining)
+  + AI FINAL PROJECT file = reinforcement learning agent class
+  + Q learning file = q learning agent file
+  + State class -> Class to store the state information (player position, player health, list of close trees, list of close enemies, list of close player)
+  + Actions -> Probably good to just store in a data structre -> (go to tree, chop the tree/mine, deposit materials, movement)
+  + Do we want to store learned values in a txt file?
+That would mean he does not start from square zero when learning on each start of the learning.
+  + State Class:
+    - Things to consider in state: Playe position, trees aroung that position, enemies around that position, players health
+    - Epsilon -> Going to never before seen trees

+ TODO/Consider
+  + Finish Q-learning for wood cutter
+  + Is it too comlicated?
+Or can we apply it to other tasks.
+  +